Shane Warne: Vice-captaincy of Australia (1999–2000)

+Later in 1999, Warne was retained as Australia's vice-captain for Australia's tour of Sri Lanka, where he took eight wickets across three Tests, as Australia were defeated 1–0.
+The Australians toured Zimbabwe, where Warne took six wickets, as Australia won the only Test.

-After his World Cup performances, Warne was retained as Australia's vice-captain for tours of Sri Lanka and Zimbabwe later in 1999.
-The following Australian summer, he played in all Tests of the series against Pakistan and India.
-He reached his highest score with the bat in the first Test against Pakistan in Brisbane, with 86, before matching that score in the first Test against India in Adelaide the following month.
-Warne's performances in the Brisbane Test were overshadowed by the Joe the Cameraman controversy, in which an off-field microphone picked up a jibe about the abilities of Australian bowler Scott Muller during the match.
-A Channel Nine cameraman subsequently confessed to making the "can't bowl, can't throw" remark many had believed was made by Warne.
-Warne took 18 wickets over the six summer Tests and Australia won both series 3–0.
-He then took another 15 wickets in Australia's 3–0 tour of New Zealand in March 2000.
-In the first Test of the series at Eden Park, Auckland.
-Warne surpassed Dennis Lillee's 355 wickets as Australia's leading-ever wicket-taker.
+The following Australian summer, Warne played in all Tests of the series against Pakistan and India.
+He reached his highest score with the bat in the first Test against Pakistan in Brisbane, with 86.
+Warne's eight wickets in the Second Test at Hobart were overshadowed by the Joe the Cameraman controversy, in which an off-field microphone picked up a jibe about Australian bowler Scott Muller during the match, which some incorrectly attributed to Warne.
+Warne again made 86 in the first Test against India in Adelaide the following month.
+Warne took 18 wickets over the six summer Tests and Australia won both series 3–0 to complete a perfect Test summer.

+Warne took another 15 wickets in Australia's tour of New Zealand in March 2000, as he assisted Australia to win the series 3–0.
+In the first Test of the series at Eden Park, Auckland, Warne surpassed Dennis Lillee's 355 wickets as Australia's leading-ever wicket-taker.

-In 2000, Warne joined English county side Hampshire, for which he played during the year's northern-hemisphere summer.
+In 2000, Warne joined English county side Hampshire, for which he played during the year's northern summer.
 During the county season, reports Warne had repeatedly sent lewd SMS messages to an English nurse emerged.
 In August 2000, the ACB removed him as Australia's vice-captain, citing his history of off-field indiscretions.
 The board's decision was contrary to the wishes of the team's selectors, including captain Steve Waugh.
 Warne was replaced as vice-captain by Adam Gilchrist.
 That year, however, the ACB awarded Warne the Men's ODI Player of the Year at the Allan Border Medal ceremony.